LottoLand Syndicate Review

 [Note: this is open to players all over the world, but not the USA and Southern Australia.
 Those in the USA head over here.]

-You get a lot of choice here.
-Not only which game but also the group size too.
+You get some choice here, not only which game but also the group size too.
 One of our regular criticisms, and a tricky thing to get right, is the balance of group size versus jackpot size.
-Here you are pretty sure to find a combination that works for you.
+Here you should be able to find a combination that works for you.

-For example, here's the options for just EuroMillions:-
+For example, here's the options for just Powerball:-

 |Syndicate Name||Lines/Bets||People In Group|

-So you can share in the winnings of anywhere from 56 combinations right up to 1008.
-And none with a group size any bigger than 100 (on a lot of rollover weeks that's still 100 millionaires).
+So you can share in the winnings of anywhere from 252 combinations right up to 1008.
+And none with a group size any bigger than 156 (on a lot of rollover weeks that's still 156 multi-millionaires).